 The absence of technically organized ideologies in traditional African societies made several historians resolve that pre-colonial Africa had no clear patterns that governed behavior except the unearthing of some ancestral practices.
 Historians like George Dalton identified the inability of Western writers to draw clear parallels between economic systems in traditional African societies and the theories developed in the West as the primary course to this conclusion.

-Unlike Europe or the Americas where sufficient texts written by generations of historians exists on the cultural and philosophical evolution of the society, it rarely does in Africa.
-Most knowledge on the evolution of African philosophy is derived from visual arts works, tales and folklore, passed over generations.
+Unlike Europe or the Americas where sufficient texts written by generations of historians exist on the cultural and philosophical evolution of the society, it rarely does in Africa.
+Most knowledge on the evolution of African philosophy is derived from visual arts works, tales, and folklore, passed over generations.
 Colonialism and inter-tribal wars destroyed many of this evidence while the few that survived, gradually vanished due to lack of preservation over time.

 Meanwhile, empirical inquiry into African philosophy never happened until around mid-1900s, most notably with the publication of La Philosophie Bantu (Bantu Philosophy) in 1945 by a Catholic priest, Placide Tempel.
 The work was sort of a response to the misconceptions about the Bantu people of West Africa.

 Temple refuted the claims by Western writers and the Catholic Church that traditional Africans had led a common primitive life and had no rational thinking that regulated affairs.
 Similar to his position, writers like Alexis Kagame attempted to create the substance for African philosophy by answering meta-philosophical questions – an attempt to create the philosophy of African philosophy- for ease of study due to the absence of literature.
 Both would eventually set the premise for modern studies in African philosophy.